 Determine if the bigger is truly better than the smaller.
-At this time, you must take in consideration of the major factor that is the buget.
+At this time, you must take into consideration of the major factor that is the budget.

 Consider the Resale Value

 Think of the future and then take the final decision.
-What property, which location, and where are you looking forward to make a major shift.
-It is good to consider the resale value of the house for secure future.
+What property, which location, and where are you looking forward to making a major shift?
+It is good to consider the resale value of the house for a secure future.